Frequently Asked Questions

 - Math and Business Center at 508-999-8716 for quantitative courses for business, science and other major required math courses

-- Writing and Reading Center at 508-999-8710 for freshman English tutoring or help with writing papers for any Humanities or Social Science course.
+- Academic Resource Center at 508-999-8710 for freshman English tutoring or help with writing papers for any Humanities or Social Science course.
 Some ESL services are coordinated through this office; however, they are somewhat informal

 Due to the Family Educational Rights and Privacy Act (FERPA), grades are released only to the student.
 FERPA also restricts the release of financial information.
 The university does not issue progress reports prior to the release of semester grades.
 It is each student's responsibility to keep track of his or her own progress by following the grading criteria set forth in each course's syllabus, which is issued during the first class meeting.